 For the third week of Winston’s case study, we’ll begin with the startling results of his blood work.
 His veterinarian had difficulty getting a good amount of blood for all of his well-bird workups when he had his checkup April 5.
 His skin was a bit yellow and the veins somewhat hidden.
 This was alarming in itself.
 Winston typically has pink skin on his adorable belly, which is the only “skin” I regularly move fluffy feathers to look at.
 Even his belly skin had a bit of a yellow “tint” to it that morning, which took me completely by surprise.
 The vet calmed me down…

 His blood work came back with no elevated markers for liver problems, thank goodness!
 But Mr. Winston is chubby.
 I am embarrassed by the fatness that has crept into his body while under my watch.
 He had dropped 56 grams in the 15 months since his last well-bird checkup, but he still weighs 518 grams.
-His blood sugar level is too high—349 when a normal range for the eclectus is between 150 and 250.
+His blood sugar level is too high—349 when a normal range for parrots is between 145 and 245, with eclectus typically hanging around the low end of that range.
 His protein level is a bit low—total protein is 4.1 g/dL and albumin level is 1.9 g/dL.

 Needless to say, Winston is on a new exercise regimen where I encourage him to walk around the house, climb over little obstacles I pile on the floor for him, and climb along the jungle gym that hangs from the dining room ceiling.
 He has no qualms about digging through foraging systems for treats, so the foraging systems are part of the jungle gym he must traverse.